 Airports in Portugal

-As a small country, Portugal has a small number of international airports, only 5 of them.
+As a small country, Portugal has a small number of international airports, only 3 of them on the mainland and 4 on the Portuguese Islands.
 However, whichever you choose, you can easily arrive to any destination because public transport is not too expensive since Lisbon is claimed to be the Europe’s cheapest capital.

 The Faro Airport or the Algarve Airport is located 4 km west of Faro in Portugal.
 It became a hub for the first time in 2010 of Ryanair.
 In high season during summer months the airport becomes very busy since the Faro region is a popular tourist destination.

 ~ 3 Mio. passengers